Your Schools & What You Do To Help Them

-Through our programs and resources, we empower teachers by giving them the tools they need to inspire student achievement.
+Through the Asheville City Schools Foundation's programs and resources, you empower teachers by giving them the tools they need to inspire student achievement.

-Nonetheless, we are fortunate to have extremely qualified and energized teachers who are dedicated to serving the children of our community.
-We have a responsive administrative team and a wealth of parent leaders.
+You are fortunate to have extremely qualified and energized teachers who are dedicated to serving the children of our community.
+You have a responsive administrative team and a wealth of parent leaders.
 In spite of the many challenges we face, we are proud to be one of the best school districts in the state.
-We have achieved that ranking precisely because of our engaged and committed community who has joined together to support public education.
+You have achieved that ranking precisely because of our engaged and committed community who has joined together to support public education.